wbrunovieira/PersonalFinanceRust/README.md

-# URL Shortener Starter
+# REST API Starter

-This is an Encore starter for a URL Shortener.
-It has two API endpoints and a PostgreSQL database to store the URL IDs and retrieve the full URL given an ID.

-## Build from scratch with a tutorial

-If you prefer to built it yourself, check out the [tutorial](https://encore.dev/docs/ts/tutorials/rest-api) to learn how to build this application from scratch.
+This is a RESTful API Starter with a single Hello World API endpoint.

 ## Prerequisites